zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

     c. **API Catalog Parameters**

       These parameters are used to populate the API Catalog.
 The API Catalog contains information about every registered API service.
 The Catalog also groups related APIs.
 Each API group has its own name and description.
 Catalog groups are constructed in real-time based on information that is provided by the API services.
-Each group is displayed as a "tile" in the API Catalog UI dashboard.
+Each group is displayed as a tile in the API Catalog UI dashboard.
       * **mfaas.catalog-ui-tile.id**

         Specifies the unique identifier for the API services product family.
 This is the grouping value used by the API ML to group multiple API services together into "tiles".
 Each unique identifier represents a single API Catalog UI dashboard tile.
 Specify a value that does not interfere with API services from other products.